Books to Movies: Can a Movie with a Message Avoid Letting the Message Take Over?

 Yes.

-For A-Z List G, I reference Charlotte Perkins Gilman.
+On A-Z List 2: G, I include Charlotte Perkins Gilman.
 I tackle one of Gilman's rather preachy texts in my tribute/critique His in Herland: Astyanax in Hiding.
-Herland starts out as good story before devolving into a series of lectures about the "good" society.
+In sum, Herland starts out as good story before devolving into a series of lectures about the "good" society.
 I postulate that dogma is a problem of most utopia fiction

 It all comes down to the narrator.
-As with far-too-complicated graphic novels, "The Yellow Wallpaper" avoids the "information dump" problem by confining all the understood action to the narrator's point of view.
+Unlike far-too-complicated graphic novels, "The Yellow Wallpaper" avoids the "information dump" problem by confining all the understood action to the narrator's point of view.

 A film, naturally, can step outside first-person or limited third-person narration.
 H.G.
 Well's War of the World is a remarkable piece of writing since the reader is held to the narrator's point of view.
 The classic movie can't help itself: it resorts to aerial "big picture" shots.